ColleagueRiley/Software-Rendering/README.md

 SelectObject(hdcMem, oldbmp);
 ```

-On MacOS, setup the view, create a bitmap using the buffer, add the bitmap to the graphics context then draw and flush the context.
+On MacOS, set the view's layer according to your window, create a bitmap using the buffer, add the bitmap to the graphics context, and finally draw and flush the context.

 ```c
 CGImageRef createImageFromBytes(unsigned char *buffer, int width, int height) {